k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

      If you decide creating a version despite the warn, a version will be created, containing only the pushed to GIT files.

-   - It Checks weather your changes are aligned with other changes on this GIT's branch and warns you if not.
+   - It checks whether your changes are aligned with other changes on this GIT's branch and warns you in case they are not.

      Note that this case is valid: sometimes two or more developers are working on same branch in parallel, on different capabilities, aimed to different phases.
 Thus, a version tag might contain specific development made on that on that branch.